seriquynh/handbook/LPI1/1-Linux-Installation.md

 ### /usr - User Binaries & Read-Only Data

 This directory contains applications and files used by users.
+This directory is meant for files that aren't changed after installation (in theory, /usr could be mounted read-only).

 /usr/bin ~ /bin, /usr/lib ~ /lib, /usr/sbin ~ /sbin